TyberiusPrime/r_ecosystem_track/README.md

 Per day versioned R ecosystems.

-This leverages nix flakes to make R reproducible.
+This leverages (nix flakes)[https://nixos.wiki/wiki/Flakes] to make R reproducible.

-For every day that Bioconductor 'changed', there's a branch in this repo, with a nix flake that allows you to install 'all' R packages and their ecosystem as you would have been able to at this date.
+For every day that Bioconductor 'changed', there's (eventually) a branch in this repo, with a nix flake that allows you to install 'all' R packages and their ecosystem as you would have been able to at this date.